dataPulverizer/KernelMatrixBenchmark/README.md

-# A look at Chapel, D, and Julia using kernel matrix calculations
+# A look at Chapel, D, and Julia using Kernel Matrix calculations

 *Date: 2020-05-22*